BarisSenel/PandoraScripts/README.md

 - Well if you come to this place you probably broke    :skull:
 - Don't want to pay 5-10 Diamond Locks to someone to buy a scripts  :clown_face:
-- but don't forget these scripts is TRASHHH :shit:
+- but don't forget these scripts is  :shit: and wont able to bypass BANWAVES
 - The boy who wrote this code went blind! :trollface: